militaryinvestor/militaryinvestor.github.io/_posts/2022-04-16-Which-Investment-Accounts-Should-I-Use.md

 ## Investment Account Types (in order):

-Because you want to invest in your retirement first (but want to have flexibility to future unknown costs/needs), these are the types of investment accounts I'd recommend investing in:
+Because you want to invest in your retirement first (but want the flexibility to handle future unknown costs/needs), these are the types of investment accounts I'd recommend investing in:

 ### Step 1.
 Roth Thrift Savings Plan (if you are enrolled in BRS retirement) - Enough to get Match